Sign-up ends in:

 How do I Stop My Wrist from Cupping at Impact?

-• Strengthen Your Grip: take your lead hand (left for right-handed players) and turn it a little to the right.
+• Strengthen Your Grip: take your lead hand (left for right-handed players) and turn it to the right.
 This should ensure that the V formed by your thumb and index finger points to your trail shoulder.

 • Check Wrist Position at the Top: use HackMotion to determine how much extension you have at the top of your swing.
 Are you increasing or decreasing this extension through impact?
 Is it enough?